Essenceia/MoldUPD64/README.md

 - Missing session id gap has a maximum, can only detect if the gap is less than `SID_GAP_MAX`.

+## Assumptions

+- Next expected session id will only be incremented when an End-of-Sequence packet is received and not by sequence counter overflow.

 ## Packet view